Stereotactic Body Radiation Therapy (SBRT) Side Effects (Lung, Liver, Prostate, and Pancreas)

 What are the side effects of SBRT?

-Since only a small area of your body is exposed to radiation, there tend to be fewer side effects with SBRT as compared to standard radiation therapy.
-These side effects are often temporary.
+Since a smaller area of your body is exposed to radiation during SBRT, there tend to be less side effects compared to standard radiation therapy.
+You may have side effects during or after SBRT.
+These side effects often go away.

 After you are done with radiation, you may feel more tired, which is called fatigue.
-It is normal and should improve about 3-4 weeks after treatment.
-You may also have skin issues such as redness, itching, and swelling at the site of radiation.
-Your provider will tell you how to care for your skin and this should also go away.
+This is normal and should improve about 3-4 weeks after treatment is done.
+You may also have skin issues such as redness, itching, or swelling in the treatment area.
+Your care team can help you manage these side effects.

-There are also some side effects specific to your cancer type.
+There are some side effects that are specific to your cancer type.

-- Shortness of Breath: You may develop shortness of breath after treatment due to inflammation of the lung from radiation.
-Call your provider right away if you are feeling short of breath.
+- Shortness of Breath: You may have shortness of breath after treatment due to swelling of the lung from radiation.

 - Chest Wall Pain: You may have pain in the chest wall or ribs after treatment.
-This is caused by inflammation of the nerve endings in the chest wall.
+This is caused by swelling of the nerve endings in the chest wall.
 This depends on the location of your treatment.
-Your provider will help you to figure out ways to manage your pain.

-- Urinary Irritation: You may have urinary frequency and urgency after treatment.
-Talk to your provider about management.
+- Urinary Irritation: You may have urinary frequency (having to go often) and urgency (having to go quickly) after treatment.

 Liver and Pancreas: